redrocket-ctf/redrocket_blog/_posts/2017-11-27-TUCTF-CryptoClock.md

 Unfortunately I didn't find any Python code for calculating the GCD for a ring over a composite modulus.
 I was half way through writing the eea for polynomials over a ring myself when I stumpled upon the nifty ```Poly.set_modulus``` method in [sympys polynomials implementation](http://docs.sympy.org/latest/modules/polys/reference.html) that does exactly what is needed here.

-Using that the exploit is rather short, we can use sympys `gcd` function:
+Using that, the exploit is rather short.
+We can use sympys `gcd` function:

 ```python
 f1 = poly(x**e - c1).set_modulus(n)